H. A. Humphrey: Career and the invention of the Humphrey pump

 After graduating from college, Humphrey was employed for four years by Heenan & Froude at their Newton Heath iron works before joining Brunner Mond in Northwich as the engineering manager of their refined bicarbonate and crystal department.
 In 1901, at the age of 33, Humphrey set up his own engineering consultancy in London.
-The consultancy was setup with the support of Ludwig Mond and performed research work for Brunner Mond, specifically to find industrial and commercial uses for Mond gas.
+The consultancy was set up with the support of Ludwig Mond and performed research work for Brunner Mond, specifically to find industrial and commercial uses for Mond gas.

 In 1906, Humphery wrote his first patent covering the workings of the Humphrey pump (a large internal combustion gas-fueled liquid piston pump).
 Humphrey worked on the development and marketing of the pump between 1906 and 1914.
 A Humphrey pump was exhibited at the 1910 Brussels Exhibition, where it was awarded two Grands Prix.
 Licenses to produce the Humphrey pump and Humphrey cycle engines were negotiated with a number of firms including Beardmore, Brown Boveri and Siemens.
 Ultimately only ten Humphrey pumps were built for commercial operation, however some continued in service into the 1960s.

 During World War I, Humphrey offered his services to the War Office where he worked on improving the production of explosives.
 After the war, Humphrey returned to consultancy and was associated with Imperial Chemical Industries until his retirement in 1941.

 Humphrey was awarded the Melchett Medal in 1939 by the Institute of Fuel.